Relativistic magnetohydrodynamics in the early Universe: Conclusions and summary

 When we include the Lorentz force (see \Sec{four_lorentz}) in the fluid equations, the equations of motion become coupled to Maxwell equations via the current density, which is described using the generalized Ohm's law, reviewed in \Sec{cov_ohms}.
-Since the trace of the electromagnetic stress-energy tensor is zero (see \Sec{sec:Tmunu}), the MHD equations are still conformally flat when $\cs^2 = \third$ and $\zeta = 0$, and the transformation $\tilde T^\munu = a^6 T^\munu$ leads to the definition of comoving electric and magnetic fields, $\tilde B^i = a^2 \bar B^i = \half \varepsilon^{ijk} F_{jk}$ and $\tilde E_i = a^2 \bar E_i = F_{i0}$ (see \Secs{faraday_tensor}{comoving_EM}).
+Since the trace of the electromagnetic stress-energy tensor is zero (see \Sec{sec:Tmunu}), the MHD equations are still conformally flat when $\cs^2 = \third$ and $\zeta_\visc = 0$, and the transformation $\tilde T^\munu = a^6 T^\munu$ leads to the definition of comoving electric and magnetic fields, $\tilde B^i = a^2 \bar B^i = \half \varepsilon^{ijk} F_{jk}$ and $\tilde E_i = a^2 \bar E_i = F_{i0}$ (see \Secs{faraday_tensor}{comoving_EM}).
 We review in \Sec{maxwell_eqs} Maxwell equations in an expanding Universe.
 The conformal invariance of Maxwell equations implies a transformation $\tilde J^\mu = a^4 J^\mu$ of the four-current, which leads to the definition of a comoving charge density $\tilde \rho_e = a^3 \rho_e$ and a comoving conductivity $\tilde \sigma = a \sigma$.
 In \Sec{induction_sec}, we discuss the large-conductivity limit, commonly assumed in MHD, in which we can neglect the displacement current and reduce Maxwell equations to the magnetic induction equation.
+We present an estimate of the conductivity in the early Universe (see \Fig{conductivity}, which shows the magnetic diffusivity $\eta = 1/\sigma$), showing that this limit is, in general, valid during the radiation-dominated era.
 We summarize Maxwell equations and the induction equation in \Sec{maxwell_summary}.

-We have reviewed the system of linearized waves in the MHD system.
+We have reviewed the system of linearized waves in MHD.
 In \Sec{sound_waves}, we describe sound waves in an expanding Universe, and we describe transverse Alfv\'en waves and magnetosonic waves in \Secs{alfven_waves}{magnetosonic} when the equations of motion are conformally flat.
 The resulting Alfv\'en speed $\vA$ is shown to potentially become superluminal when $B_0/\rho_0 \gtrsim 1$ even in the regime of linearized fluid perturbations.
 In \Sec{boris_correction}, we provide a correction to the equation of momentum conservation in the fluid that allows to find the correct relativistic Alfv\'en speed, $\vA \to \vA \gamma_A$ with $\gamma_A = (1 + \vA^2)^{-1}$, following the original Boris correction \cite{jay_p__boris_1970}.